emqx/cloud-docs/en_US/deployments/metrics.md

 - Total packets: Total traffic of packets received and sent.
 - Sent packets: The traffic of packets sent to the device or application.
-- Recieved packets: The traffic of packets recieved from the device or application.
+- Received packets: The traffic of packets received from the device or application.

 <img src="./_assets/metric_serverless_4.png" alt="metrics_detail" style="zoom: 33%;" />